This article was last updated by on

 But before this, place the seeds in 6% sodium hypochlorite solution for 10 minutes to disinfect them and wash them 4 to 5 times with distilled water later.

-• Use the side of the nail clippers to nick the outer coat of the seed to reveal the white interior.
+Alternatively, use the side of the nail clippers to nick the outer coat of the seed to reveal the white interior.
+Or you may also use sandpaper to scratch the surface of the seeds.

 Image represents the micropyle region of the seed